wildarch/mono/experiments/dblp/papertinder/README.md

 ## Design
 The design consists of three parts:
-1. A DBLP downloader and parser, storing relevant data in a SQLite database.
+1. A DBLP downloader and parser, storing relevant data in an SQLite database.
 2. An abstract prefetcher that maintains a buffer of abstracts for unread papers.
 3. A web interface that displays random unread papers, and allows the user to either mark them as read or put them on a reading list.